jzhenghm/MyPlayAppTracking/README.md

 It generates a package `/target/universal/myplay-1.0-SNAPSHOT.zip`.

 ## Run Application ##
-The Play2 project includes an embeded webserver - Nettyserver.
+The Play2 project includes an embed webserver - Nettyserver.
 So we don't need to use any other http server to run this application.
 The steps to start and test the application are following:
 1. Unzip the the zip file `myplay-1.0-SNAPSHOT.zip`
 2. the run the shell script `./myplay-1.0-SNAPSHOT/bin/myplay`(run `myplay.bat` in windows environment)
 * Open a web browser enter `http://localhost:9000/` launches the index page of the app.